Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation: Decomposition

-The waypoint problem assumes a fixed timing $t_{1:K}$ and solves for waypoints $x_{1:K}$ at these prescribed timings.
-This problem setting coincides with standard path optimization, in particular the methods employed previously in the context of optimization-based TAMP: Namely, in \cite{2017-toussaint-MultiboundTreeSearch,2018-toussaint-DifferentiablePhysicsStable} we described the \emph{sequence bound} as optimizing only over waypoints, but subject to manipulation constraints, e.g.\ that a relative grasp pose remains stable.
-As we discretized the path representation, the running constraints $\bar\phi$ in (\ref{eqSecCtrl}) now become pair-wise coupling constraints $\bar\phi_k(x_{k\1},x_k)$ that implement such manipulation constraints.
-More concretely, the waypoint problem is addressed by solving a problem of the form
+The waypoints problem assumes a fixed timing $t_{1:K}$ and solves for waypoints $x_{1:K}$ at these prescribed timings.
+This problem setting coincides with standard waypoint optimization, in particular the methods employed previously in the context of optimization-based TAMP: Namely, in \cite{2017-toussaint-MultiboundTreeSearch,2018-toussaint-DifferentiablePhysicsStable} we described the \emph{sequence bound} as optimizing only over waypoints, but subject to manipulation constraints, e.g.\ that a relative grasp pose remains stable.
+As we discretized the path representation, the running constraints $\bar\phi$ in (\ref{eqSecCtrl}) now become constraints that couple two consecutive waypoints, $\bar\phi_k(x_{k\1},x_k)$, e.g.\ ensuring that the relative grasp in two consecutive waypoints remains equal.
+The waypoints problem therefore is of the form

 where $\tilde c$ subsumes control costs between waypoints, and which we tackle using a solver from previous work \cite{2018-toussaint-DifferentiablePhysicsStable}.